opengisch/QgisModelBaker/docs/background_info/working_with_datasets.md

 These are basicly the data in a dataset.
 You might already notice the `BID` fields.
 These identify the baskets for each topic.
 It would be technically possible to have multiple baskets per topic in the same dataset but it's usually not used.

-## Data Update
+### Data Update instead of Import

 We need to import the data of Ul Qoma now into our physical model with the ili2db parameter `--dataset "Ul Qoma"`.
 When the dataset already exists in the physical database we do not make an `--import`, but an `--update` instead.
 This means all the data in this dataset are updated with the data from the `xtf` file (and removed if not existent there).

-## Dataset Manager

 With the Model Baker we do make generally an `--update`, because we import only into exiting datasets.

+### Dataset Manager

 To have a dataset called "Ul Qoma" selectable, we need to create it in the Dataset Manager.

 ![dataset manager](../assets/baskets_dataset_manager.png)

+#### Creation of Baskets
+With the `--update` of the data to a dataset, the needed baskets are created by `ili2db`.
+In case you create a new dataset and you want to collect fresh data in QGIS (no import of existing data), the baskets have to be created as well by *Create baskets for selected dataset*.

+***Be aware:*** *When baskets are created by the Model Baker, the IDs are UUIDs.
+To change the IDs, edit the t_ili2db_basket table manually.*

+### Update command
 After that you can double-click the dataset field and choose "Ul Qoma".
 This command will be excecuted in the background:
 ```
 java -jar /home/freddy/ili2pg-4.6.1.jar --update --dbhost localhost --dbport 5432 --dbusr postgres --dbpwd ****** --dbdatabase freds_bakery --dbschema thecityandthecity --importTid --importBid --dataset "Ul Qoma" /home/freddy/referencedata/TheCity_V1-ulqoma.xtf
 ```

-As you can see `--importTid` and `--importBid` are automatically adde to the command.
-This because ...
+As you can see `--importTid` and `--importBid` are automatically added to the command.
+The `--update` command requires stable TIDs and BIDs.
+In our use case the model defines stable TIDs and BIDs so they won't be required.
+But in case your model has not defined them, we need to tell ili2db to "assume" that the IDs we import are stable.
+Because otherwise a proper dataset / basket handling won't be possible.

 ## Structure in the Database

-You don't need to know that but you might be interested in it.
+An end user does not need to know that.
+But it might be interessting to know how it looks like in the database.

-### Dataset "Ul Qoma"
+### Dataset and Data of "Ul Qoma"

 After importing your data of the city "Ul Qoma", there are now these two tables in the database.
 They look like this:

-**t_ili2db_dataset**
+*t_ili2db_dataset:*
 ```
  t_id | datasetname
 ------+-------------
     4 | Ul Qoma
 ```

-**t_ili2db_basket**
+*t_ili2db_basket:*
 ```
  t_id | dataset |         topic         |              t_ili_tid               |      attachmentkey      | domains
 ------+---------+-----------------------+--------------------------------------+-------------------------+---------